 But I’d love to be wrong.
 Maybe we’ll finally have a “Tsar-way to Heaven” after all (apologies to Led Zeppelin)…

 (01MAY2007 Update – I heard back from the editors and yes, indeed, they did get their story from the articles I mentioned.
 I sent an email back to them, letting them know of the miscommunication.)

-Dr. Colburn at Far Traveller reviews the Edwards-Riatt edited Sci-Fi collection; Running the Line: Stories of the Space Elevator.
+Dr. Colburn at Far Traveller reviews the Edwards-Raitt edited Sci-Fi collection; Running the Line: Stories of the Space Elevator.
 It’s a good, thoughtful review, and one I should have done long ago.